nmstoker/camelot/docs/developers/contributing.md

 Writing documentation, function docstrings, examples and tutorials is a great way to start contributing to open-source software!
 The documentation is present inside the `docs/` directory of the source code repository.

-The documentation is written in [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText), with [Sphinx](http://www.sphinx-doc.org/en/master/) used to generate these lovely HTML files that you're currently reading (unless you're reading this on GitHub).
-You can edit the documentation using any text editor and then generate the HTML output by running `make html` in the ``docs/`` directory.
+The documentation is written in [markdown](https://en.wikipedia.org/wiki/Markdown), with [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/) used to generate these lovely HTML files that you're currently reading (unless you're reading this on GitHub).
+You can edit the documentation using any text editor and then generate the HTML output by running `mkdocs serve` or `mkdocs build` in the ``docs/`` directory.
+GitHub Actions trigger an update of the online documentation automatically.

-The function docstrings are written using the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) extension for Sphinx.
-Make sure you check out how its format guidelines before you start writing one.
+The function docstrings are written using the [mkdocstrings](https://mkdocstrings.github.io/) extension for Material for Mkdocs.
+Make sure you check out its format guidelines before you start writing docstrings.

+!!! note
+    Installation steps for `Material for Mkdocs` to be added shortly.

 ## Filing Issues